-To send flowers in memory of Harold N "Prof" Powers, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Harold N "Prof" Powers, please visit our Heartfelt Sympathies Store.

 Following graduation from McMinn County High School in 1944, he joined the US Navy and served in World War II’s Pacific Theater.
 He held a B.S. degree in Education from Cumberland University and received his M.S. in Administration and Supervision from the University of Tennessee Knoxville.

 After teaching from 1949 to 1950 at Englewood High School, Prof became the first principal of City Park School and held that position for 33 years.
 During that time he founded the Athens City Schools’ Conservation Camp, Oo-Tah-Nee-Noh-Chee, on Watts Bar Lake, which was the first of its kind in the state.
 He continued to serve as its volunteer director until his death.
 During its 68 year history the camping program has received national recognition.
 For his work, Prof was presented two environmental awards, both in 1968.
 He was bestowed the E Harper Johnson Human Relations Award from the Tennessee Education Association and is the only person in the state to have been chosen by the National Wildlife Federation as Conservation Educator of the Year.

 The street in front of City Park School was later named “Powers Path” in honor of him and his wife.